7 Unexpected Uses for a Garden Room You Might Not Have Considered

 Why Garden Rooms Are the Ultimate Flexible Space

 Plus, they often don’t require planning permission, making them an easier choice for anyone looking to expand their living space.
-Whether you’re short on indoor room or just need a dedicated space for a hobby or activity, a garden room can be the perfect solution.
+Whether you’re short on indoor space or just need a dedicated space for a hobby or activity, a garden room can be the perfect solution.

 1. A Personal Fitness Studio